TheDataCode/mPharmaHealth-Sentiment-Analysis/README.md

 ### INTRODUCTION

-A twitter sentiment analysis on a healthcare startup [mPharmaHealth](https://mpharma.com/).
+A Twitter sentiment analysis on a healthcare startup [mPharmaHealth](https://mpharma.com/).
 mPharmaHealth is a Ghanaian healthcare startup founded in 2013 to improve patients’ access to medication and medical care.
-It works with a network of pharmacies across Africa to reduce prices and offers a payment scheme called Mutti, which allows patients to pay in instalments using a mobile money wallet.
+They work with a network of pharmacies across Africa to reduce prices and offer a payment scheme called Mutti, which allows patients to pay in instalments using a mobile money wallet.
 The objective of this analysis is to understand the public perception of the startup and evaluate the brand's reputation.

-#### Some key questions to be explored are:
+#### Key areas to be explored:

 1. Location of tweeters
 2. Tweet trends across the years